davidhou17/mongodb-ai-agent/README.md

 # MongoDB-native AI agent

 Demo AI agent using MongoDB, Voyage AI, OpenAI, and LangChain that implements agentic RAG and agent memory.
-No agent frameworks needed.
+No agent-specific frameworks needed.

-Tools: vector_seach_tool and calculator_tool
+Tools: `vector_seach_tool` and `calculator_tool`

-Agent workflow:
+## About
+Workflow:
 - Chunk and ingest vector embeddings into MongoDB Atlas.
 - Specify the session id (agent will persist conversation interactions in a MongoDB collection).
 - Run queries about sample data (recent MongoDB earnings report) or math operations to use tools.